SoundMotives/AceBook/README.md

-# Acebook
+# Acebook Group Project

-In this project, you are tasked with working on an existing application.
-A significant part of the challenge will be to familiarise yourself with the codebase you've inherited, as you work to **improve and extend** it.
+Acebook was a Makers Group project working on an existing application, a Facebook clone.

+Below is the documentation provided for the starter project, which will also work for you, should you want to run the program locally.

 ## Documentation